 Seven Sacred Pools

-As you continue your hike along the Soldiers Pass Trail, prepare to discover another remarkable landmark: the enchanting Seven Sacred Pools.
+As you continue your hike along the Soldier Pass Trail, prepare to discover another remarkable landmark: the enchanting Seven Sacred Pools.

 The Seven Sacred Pools are a series of small, naturally carved basins in the sandstone, historically regarded as sacred by Native American tribes.